Glossary

 Overage Policy

 Configures what happens when the actual cost committed exceeds the original estimate.
 Three policies are available: REJECT (deny the commit), ALLOW_IF_AVAILABLE (permit if remaining budget covers the difference), and ALLOW_WITH_OVERDRAFT (permit even if it creates debt).
+The default tenant policy is ALLOW_IF_AVAILABLE as of v0.1.24 (was REJECT in v0.1.23 and earlier).
 See Commit Overage Policies.

 Units